fluidml/fluidml/README.md

 #### 1. Basic imports

-First we import necessary classes from FluidML
+First we import necessary classes from FluidML.

 ```Python
 from fluidml import Flow, Swarm